LBNL-ETA/radbsdf/docs/source/index.rst

    Diffuse Back Transmittance: 0.0 0.0 0.0

 One can further examine direct hemispherical results for a given angle of incidence.
-Before we do that, we need to transform our coordinate systems to cartesian:
+Before we do that, we need to transform our coordinate systems to cartesian.
+For example, given an incidence theta=30° and phi=270°, we can transform the pair to Cartesian vector, ivec, like so:

 .. code-block::